socket.* (networking)

 Overview

-Corona currently includes the version 2.02 of the LuaSocket libraries.
-These Lua modules implement common network protocols such as SMTP (sending e-mails), HTTP (WWW access) and FTP (uploading and downloading files).
-Also included are features to support MIME (common encodings), URL manipulation and LTN12 (transferring and filtering data).
+Solar2D currently includes version 3.0-rc1 of the LuaSocket libraries.
+These Lua modules implement common network protocols such as SMTP, HTTP, and FTP.
+Also included are features to support MIME (common encodings), URL manipulation, and LTN12 for transferring and filtering data.

-For Asynchronous HTTP functions (rather than the synchronous LuaSocket functions), see network.request() and network.download().
+For asynchronous HTTP functions instead of synchronous LuaSocket functions, see network.request() and network.download().

 Gotchas

-On Android, you must add the following permission to the "build.settings" file in order to use this API.
+On Android, you must add the INTERNET permission to the build.settings file.

 settings =